Skip to content

 # View the result

-k get configmap app-config -o yaml
+kubectl get configmap app-config-multi -o yaml

 Terminal window

-# Create a config file
+# Create config files

 echo "database.host=db.example.com